pgupta56/docs/docs/k8s/terminology.md

 ## Edge router
 >A router that enforces the firewall policy for your cluster.
 This could be a gateway managed by a cloud provider or a physical piece of hardware.

+## Ingress
+>Rules for routing the Inbound traffic to cluster resources